openxla/shardy/docs/sharding_representation.md

 The dimension shardings tell us for each dimension of the tensor, along which axes (or [sub-axes](#axis-splitting-and-sub-axes)) it is sharded from major to minor.
-All other axes that don’t shard a dimension are implicitly replicated (or [explicitly replicated](#explicitly-replicated-axes)).
+All other axes that don't shard a dimension are implicitly replicated (or [explicitly replicated](#explicitly-replicated-axes)).

 We will start with a simple example and extend it as we describe additional